nihlaeth/voicetrainer/README.md

 pip install .

 ## Usage
-Make sure fluidsynth is running, then start by executing: python voicetrainer/gui.py
+Make sure fluidsynth is running, then start by executing: voicetrainer

 ## Problems
 None known at this time